YesDrX/nim-treestand/docs/import_grammar.md

 ## Multiple Grammars

-You can import multiple grammars in the same module:
+You cannot import multiple grammars in the same module.
+The following code will result in a duplicated definition error, as generated code share the same constant names.

 ```nim
 import treestand